Caroline Peyton

 Caroline Peyton (October 8, 1951 – August 11, 2021) was an American singer, songwriter and actor.
 Peyton was born in Brookhaven, Mississippi, and grew up in Charleston, West Virginia.
 She recorded two albums in the 1970s, 1972's Mock Up and 1977's Intuition, which were reissued in 2009 by Chicago archival label The Numero Group.
 Later in her career, she appeared on Broadway and in theatrical productions.
 She also voiced characters in four Disney animated films in the 1990s.
 She released her first self-written solo album on September 9, 2014.
-Recorded in Nashville, Tennessee with producer Mark Nevers at Beech House Recording, the 10-song record is titled Homeseeker's Paradise.
-The record features playing by Nashville musicians including guitarist William Tyler and multi-instrumentalist Chris Scruggs.
 Nashville Scene writer Skip Anderson wrote a preview of the record.

 Early life

 Her father, Thomas Peyton, is from Virginia and her mother, the former Joan (pronounced Jo Ann) Johnson, is a native of Mississippi.
 Peyton grew up with two sisters and began performing with them at an early age.
 She attended Charleston's George Washington High School, where she participated in theatrical productions.
 Peyton was accepted to the Boston Conservatory of Music but enrolled at Chicago's Northwestern University in 1969.
 Already proficient as a guitarist and vocalist, she began performing in Chicago with fellow guitarist and singer John Guth.
 Peyton had previously met another singer interested in folk music, Mary Johnson, who later adopted the stage name Mary Flower.
 Johnson took Peyton to visit the town of Bloomington, Indiana, which had a lively music scene that utilized both local musicians and students studying music at Indiana University.
 Impressed by what was happening in Bloomington, Peyton moved there in 1970 and began performing with a group of musicians that included singer Bob Lucas and songwriter and producer Mark Bingham.